negin513/wrf_procs_finder/README.md

     This does NOT mean it's the optimal choice!

-    Using max procs may cause:
-      • Excessive inter-tile communication overhead
-      • Slower performance than fewer processors

     Start with a value in the middle of the valid range, then benchmark to find the best performance.
 ============================================================